ThemeBoy/SportsPress/readme.txt

 == Changelog ==

+= 2.2.5 =
+* Feature - Enable positions to be displayed in icons mode box score.
+* Tweak - Reflect mixed column order in player list admin.
+* Tweak - Remove table row border in frontend stylesheet.
+* Tweak - Automatically apply table adjustments on admin page load.
+* Tweak - Simplify box score icon totals.
+* Fix - Adjustments not applying to player list values.
+* Fix - Minutes not displaying in box score.
+* Fix - Player positions displaying not displaying in box score.
+* Fix - Total time displaying as 0:00.

 = 2.2.4 =
 * Feature - Custom colors applied to scoreboard.
 * Feature - Option to show or hide career totals in player profiles.
+* Tweak - Icons not rendering when frontend stylesheet is active.
+* Tweak - Remove underline from icon links in frontend stylesheet.
+* Tweak - Change competition and season placeholders in events to "None".
+* Tweak - Enable horizontal scrolling on large tables in admin.
 * Fix - Equations returning zero when no events played.
 * Fix - Player lists and player profiles showing different statistics when filtered by competition or season.
 * Fix - Substitution icon not rendering for starting lineup players.